Azure OpenAI for Infrastructure - Understanding TPM, RPM, and PTUs

 Conclusion

 Understanding TPM, RPM, and PTU is essential to make AI predictable, scalable, and cost-efficient.
-These metrics bridge the gap between infrastructure and applied AI, ensuring your architecture delivers consistent performance and controlled costs.
+These metrics bridge the gap between infrastructure and applied AI, ensuring architectures deliver consistent performance and controlled costs.

 “Infrastructure makes AI run — but understanding consumption is what makes AI scale.”